0xDones/tfgen/README.md

 # tfgen - Terraform boilerplate generator

 `tfgen`, short for Terraform Generator, is a tool to generate boilerplate code for Terraform, based on a yaml configuration file.
 It's useful for creating a set of pre-defined configuration files with common Terraform definitions like backend, provider, variables, etc. The tool was created mainly to be used on [Terraform monorepos](https://github.com/refl3ction/terraform-monorepo-example) that contains multiple environments (different or same AWS accounts for example).
 This way you can dynamically configure your provider and backend configuration for each module, and also provide common variables.

+__Benefits:__

+- Increase your productivity.
-By using `tfgen` you'll have the __benefit__ of increase your productivity and reduce the risks of making mistakes during copy+paste operations.
+- Reduce the risk of making mistakes during copy+paste operations.
+- Scale your monorepo following the same pattern across the modules.

 ## Motivation